 C18:3 pu Alpha Linoleic Acid 0-5%

-The fresh pulp from avocados is bright green, but this quickly degrades to a pale brown.
+The composition of avocados can vary tremendously, depending on the variety, the fresh pulp from avocados is bright green, but this quickly degrades to a pale brown.

 If you have purchased Avocado oil and found it to be bright green, this may be due to the fact that it has been adulterated.

-Often unscrupulous manufacturers will add a green colouring agent to the oil, in order to make it look more natural, so if it doesn’t turn brown.
+Often, unscrupulous manufacturers will add a green colouring agent to the oil, in order to make it look more natural and prevent it from turning brown.